 Is job hopping bad?
 As workers consider their next career move, more and more ask themselves this question.
-Job hopping has become increasingly common in recent years, which involves frequently changing jobs (often within a few years).
-While some people view job hopping as problematic, others see it as a way to acquire new skills, experiences, and opportunities.
+This career choice has become increasingly common in recent years, which involves frequently changing jobs (often within a few years).
+While some people view it as problematic, others see it as a way to acquire new skills, experiences, and opportunities.
 We want to help you understand why job hopping is on the rise, what it entails, and whether it’s worthwhile.

 What is job hopping?